CodeChron/fullstack-js-with-meteor-react-docs/display_note_content_view_mode.md

 ```

-## Exit edit mode and display

-These are our general requirements for this feature:

-- Allow for clicking on note content to edit it.
-- Content auto-saves as you type.
-- Click on Done or anywhere outside the content to exit edit mode. (discuss: the done button is just a dummy.)

 ## Display a clickable message if there is no content

 What if I delete all content?
 I will still need something to click on so I can add content.